+UPDATE - 10-28-2021 - This line item was moved to the "OTHER" object class category.
 Supplies and Materials - Printing Expense: This line item will be utilized for external copying and printing of items necessary in the day-to-day operations of the WVPSC Enforcement/MCSAP program including but not limited to exhibits, business cards, training materials, duplicating materials, binding of printed documents, contractual fees for printing of necessary items, etc. It is estimated that this expense will be approximately Supplies and Materials are for use by all individuals assigned to the MCSAP program.
 The expense is estimated at \$1,800 annually.

 Supplies and Materials - General Office Supplies: This line item will support the day-to-day operations of the MCSAP program by providing items necessary that will include but not be limited to paper, ink, letterhead, copy machine paper, toner typewriter cartridges, calculator ribbons, staplers, staples, shredders, tape, tape dispensers, microfilming supplies, photographic film, cameras, thumb-drives, file folders, notebooks, lables, tabs, pens, pencils, highlighters, envelopes, packings supplies, small office type machines that could include label-makers, adding machines, calculators and other items needed or identified.
-This line item may also include telephones, safe deposit boxes, fees for usage/rental of portable comfort stations (i.e. port-a-pot), etc. Supplies and Materials are for use by all individuals assigned to the MCSAP program.
-It is estimated that this will be an expense of approximately \$9,999.96 annually.
+This line item may also include telephones, safe deposit boxes, etc. Supplies and Materials are for use by all individuals assigned to the MCSAP program.
+It is estimated that this will be an expense of approximately \$12,000 annually.